The 20 Most Fun Colleges In America

 A small school with a large Greek scene, more than half of Bucknell's students are in a fraternity or sorority.

-With not much else to do in the surrounding area, students have social lives that are pretty much restricted to campus -- where there is always a lot of alcohol and someone throwing a party.
+With not much else to do in the surrounding area, students' social lives are pretty much restricted to campus -- where there is always a lot of alcohol and someone throwing a party.

 Lawrence, Kansas